cran/dycdtools/README.md

 # dycdtools package

-An R package for auto-calibration and output visualisation of DYRESM-CAEDYM.
+An R package for assisting calibration and visualising outputs of DYRESM-CAEDYM.

-* The auto-calibration function tries a large number of possible combinations of parameter values that users regard as potentially suitable for their model calibration, and calculates the values of nominated objective functions for each combination.
+* The calibration assistant function ("calib.assist") tries a large number of possible combinations of parameter values that users regard as potentially suitable for their model calibration, and calculates the values of nominated objective functions for each combination.

 * Four post-processing functions are included to visualise simulation results: